30-Second Summary

-Ginseng is a short and fringed plant.
-The slow-growing plant is a subspecies of the genus Panax.
-Different types of ginseng are named according to the regions where they are grown and each subspecies has different benefits.
-The subspecies are American ginseng (Panax quinquefolius) and Korean ginseng (Panax ginseng).
+Ginseng is a short, fibrous plant that grows slowly and belongs to the Panax genus.
+There are different types of ginseng, and they are named according to the regions where they are grown, with each subtype offering unique benefits.
+The subtypes include American ginseng (Panax quinquefolius) and Korean ginseng (Panax ginseng).

 Types of Ginseng